Srishti-K15/Librazen/README.md

 #Overview
 Home page which consist of Navigation bar, Hero component and a footer <br/>
 Login page to login with email<br/>
-Sign in authentication usinf supabase
+Sign in authentication using supabase